 As you might expect, original ES-335s from the 1960s do not come cheap.
 And prices on Reverb start from around $20,000/£15,000.
 Again though, there are a range of options across different budgets.
 Some of my top recommendations are as follows:

 Eric Clapton described the ES-335 as working equally well for both blues and rock, and being ‘acceptable on every front’.
-B.B.
-King also used the ES-335.
-And Freddie King used the similar ES-345.
+Both B.B.
+King and Freddie King used similar ES guitars.
+And Eric Johnson used an ES-335 to record his famous instrumental, ‘Cliff’s Of Dover‘.
 So if you want to sound like Eric Clapton and also recreate a variety of vintage blues and rock tones, an ES-335 or ES-335 replica could be an amazing choice.

 Pickups play a vital role in your tone.
 And so if you want a vintage style blues or blues rock tone, it is worth looking at this element of your set-up.
 The pickups from Gibson guitars made in the late 1950s and 1960s have a lower output than modern pickups.
 This gives them a sweeter and less harsh sound, particularly when you play with a more overdriven tone.